Kampi/KiCad/README.md

 ### About

-My privat KiCad repository with symbols, 3D models (most of the models are delivered by the part manufacturer) and footprints for my projects.
+My private KiCad repository with symbols, 3D models (most of the models are delivered by the part manufacturer), and footprints for my projects.

 Please write an e-mail to [DanielKampert@kampis-elektroecke.de](DanielKampert@kampis-elektroecke.de) if you have any questions.